Site Location: 79, Jangneung-ro (Pungmu-dong), Gimpo-si

 The size and dimensions of the tomb are typical of the mid-Joseon dynasty.
-There is a memorial service hall under the tomb, which is where King Yeongjo and King Jeongjo, the 21st and 22nd kings of Joseon went every year to attend a memorial service.
-The area around the tomb is set up like a park.
+There is a memorial service hall under the tomb, which is where King Yeongjo and King Jeongjo, the 21st and 22nd kings of Joseon, went every year to attend a memorial service.
+The area around the tomb is set up as a park.

-It is easily accessible by car from Seoul so there are many people who come out for picnics on weekends and holidays.
+It is easily accessible by car from Seoul, allowing many people to come out for picnics on weekends and holidays.